Counselor Identity Development

 Professional and Ethical Standards

-• 2.F.2.d: Developing self-awareness regarding attitudes, values, and beliefs (CACREP, 2016).
+• 2.F.2.d – Self-Awareness: Developing self-awareness regarding personal attitudes, values, beliefs, and biases that may influence the counseling process (CACREP, 2016).

-• 2.F.3.e: Understanding the impact of culture on helping relationships (CACREP, 2016).
+• 2.F.3.e – Culture and Helping Relationships: Understanding the impact of culture, development, and life experiences on clients and the helping relationship (CACREP, 2016).

 Professional Identity